Heterojunction solar cell: Electroplated

+Like all conventional solar cells, heterojunction solar cells are a diode and conduct current in only one direction.
+Therefore, for metallisation of the n-type side, the solar cell must generate its own plating current through illumination, rather than using an external power supply.
+This process is known as Light-induced Plating (LIP); as opposed to field-induced plating (FIP) for the p-type side.
+Alternatively, an electroless process may be used, which does not require electrical contact to the solar cell that complicates manufacturing.
+However, electroless plating is much slower than electroplating and may take hours rather than minutes to reach a suitable thickness.

 Interconnection

 SHJ temperature sensitivity has further implications for cell interconnection when manufacturing SHJ-based solar panels.
 High temperatures involved in soldering must be carefully controlled to avoid degradation of the cell passivation.
 Low temperature pastes have also suffered from weak adhesion to interconnecting wires or ribbons, which have consequences for module durability.
 Optimisation of these pastes and infrared soldering parameters, as well as careful selection of solder alloys, has led to increased success of interconnection processes on standard industrial equipment.

 Multi-junction

 Heterojunction–Perovskite tandem structures have been fabricated, with some research groups reporting a power conversion efficiency exceeding the 29.43% Shockley–Queisser limit for crystalline silicon.
 This feat has been achieved in both monolithic and 4-terminal cell configurations.
-In such devices, in order to reduce thermalisation losses, the wide bandgap Perovskite top cell absorbs high energy photons whilst the SHJ bottom cell absorbs lower energy photons.
+In such devices, to reduce thermalisation losses, the wide bandgap Perovskite top cell absorbs high energy photons whilst the SHJ bottom cell absorbs lower energy photons.
 In a bifacial configuration, the bottom cell can also accept light from the rear surface.

 In 2017, tandem solar cells using a SHJ bottom cell and Group III–V semiconductor top cells were fabricated with power conversion efficiencies of 32.8% and 35.9% for 2- and 3-junction non-monolithic stacks respectively.

+In November 2023, the efficiency record for SHJ tandems was set at 33.9% by LONGi using a Perovskite top cell in a monolithic configuration.
+This is the highest efficiency recorded for a non-concentrated Two-junction solar cell.